 Top of the list is usually travel insurance: far less glamorous than the other parts of your holiday, but no less important.
 It can be tempting to get this boring bit out of the way while you’re booking your flight or following an email from your airline.

 But wait, as you’ll probably end up paying more.
-We checked the cost of a seven-night, single-trip policy for a family of four heading to Spain in June 2018 (15-22) and found that a policy with easyJet would be £68.16.
-Aer Lingus, while slightly cheaper, was charging £35.
-And the same type of policy through a quick comparison on TravelSupermarket? £11.70.
+We checked the cost of a seven-night, single-trip policy for a family of four heading to Spain in October 2023 (22-29) and found that a policy with easyJet would be £44.09.
+And a similar single-trip family policy through a quick comparison on TravelSupermarket? £23.94.

 The moral of the story?
 Shop around for your insurance as you would for your flight.

-Ryanair charge between £4 and £15 per person – although anyone who’s run the seating gauntlet of desperation when boarding a Ryanair flight may argue that it’s actually good value for money.
+Potentially one of the most annoying rip-offs is the seat selection fee.
+Ryanair charges between £2 and £15 per person for a standard seat – although anyone who’s run the seating gauntlet of desperation when boarding a Ryanair flight may argue that it’s actually good value for money.

 The best way to dodge this?
 Well, it’s simple if you don’t mind where you sit, but for families it can be an expensive affair.
-Some airlines, such as British Airways, don’t charge on certain tickets and others prioritise family boarding so check what your ariline’s policy is on seating before you pay.
+Some airlines, such as British Airways, don’t charge on certain tickets and others prioritise family boarding so check your airline’s policy on seating before you pay.

 If it’s important to you, factor it into the overall price when you’re comparing options.

 The main rip-off to avoid here is redeeming your points for a deal that isn’t actually worth it.
 So, before you use your points, always check the real price of your booking.
-Generally it’s better value to use your points on business-class or long-haul flights rather than economy.
+Generally, it’s better to use your points on business class or long-haul flights rather than economy.